mglaezer/java-llm-toolkit/README.md

 - Java 17 or higher

 ### Compiler Settings

+> **Note**: This requirement is automatically satisfied in Java 21+ without additional configuration.

 When using Java 17-20, you need to compile your code with parameter names retained:

 #### Gradle